Marketing Case Study #4: Nintendo & The Blue Ocean Strategy

 It was a pretty risk for Nintendo to switch from a well-known market to creating a new one.
 Be aware that risks exist by going to a new market.

-The fact is that it could have gone terribly wrong if this new audience had not been receptive to this new console.
+The fact is that it could have gone wrong if this new audience had not been receptive to this new console.

 So balance the good and the bad if you are going out of a competitive market to create a new one.

-Furthermore, it is important to also understand that a new audience means also new rules & new expectations.
+Furthermore, it is important to also understand that a new audience means new rules & new expectations.

 In the case of the Nintendo Wii, commercials were focused on family playing together while more standard gaming advertisement is focused on storytelling, epicness, and being the "hero" of the story.